ealker/university-notes/CS38110_Open_Source/catb_notes.md

  - Free Software, Sell Brand
    - Arduino release diagrams, you can buy cheap boards because of this.
 Most people buy the premium boards from Arduino.

+## Past Papers

+### 2014-15

+- Question 2: This question concerns economics of open source development.
+  - a) Describe the differences between an exchange economy and a gift economy.
+Discuss why development of free and open source software often resembles a gift economy instead of an exchange economy.
+[10 marks]
+  - b) Briefly discuss the difficulties in recouping the cost of open source software development using a direct sales model.
+[5 marks]
+  - c) Describe five alternative sales strategies for recouping the cost of open source software development.
+[15 marks]
+  - d) In some software markets (for example web servers) open source products have come to dominate, yet in others (for example desktop operating systems) they still only hold a minority share of the market.
+Discuss, with reference to relevant examples, what barriers have prevented open source products from gaining a foothold in some markets and the factors that have allowed it to flourish in others.
+You are expected to give two or three barriers and another two or three factors that have allowed open source to flourish.
+[20 marks]